omersaritemur3056/wallet/README.md

 # E - Wallet Application

 ## Run Setup
-- Follow the steps below in order to run project in local:
+- Follow the steps below in order to run the project in local:
 1. Go to /docker directory
    - Run ```docker compose up``` command in it.
 2. Go to /db directory and run the files below.